ShubhThePythonProgrammer/DirectoryEditor/Problem.md

 # **Problems To Tackle**

-* How to the listed options as buttons
+* How to display the listed options as buttons
+* Solution: Use the same logic with Todo App

+### Can we use (e) parameter for